rougin/torin/src/Packages/Gable/README.md

 # Gable

-A simple HTML table generator written in PHP.
+A simple HTML table generator in PHP.

 ## Installation